 - Eye drops to treat mild eye problems

 To help minimize your symptoms, follow these guidelines:

 - Avoid exposure to dust and chemicals.

-- Notify your doctor at once if any symptoms develop or worsen.
+- Notify your doctor at right away if any symptoms develop or worsen.

 Although doctors do not know the exact cause of sarcoidosis, they believe infections or exposure to chemicals may bring on the disease.
 Steps for prevention may include: